 Margarita has over 20 years of extensive archaeological experience and knowledge in all services related to historical resource consulting.
 She is an approved permit-holding archaeologist in Alberta, Saskatchewan, Yukon and the Northwest Territories.
-Throughout her consulting career, Margarita has managed many large scale HRIAs and HRIMs, and recorded numerous historic resource sites.
-Her experience includes field assessments and mitigations for projects ranging from small-scale oil and gas to Class I pipelines and Forestry Management Areas, as well as infrastructure, power, residential/industrial subdivisions, and other developments in the private and public sector.
+Margarita has managed many large-scale HRIAs and HRIMs throughout her consulting career and recorded numerous historic resource sites.
+Her experience includes field assessments and mitigations for projects ranging from small-scale oil and gas to Class I pipelines and Forestry Management Areas, as well as infrastructure, power, residential/industrial subdivisions, and other developments in the private and public sectors.

-A graduate of the University of British Columbia, Simon Fraser University, and Durham University (UK), Margarita holds degrees in both Archaeology and Economics.
-Her Masters studies involved relational artifact analysis of three sites in central Europe: Austria, Hungary, and the Czech Republic.
-Upon completing her studies, Margarita spent 5 years working in Europe on a variety of archaeology sites including an Iron Age hillfort in Schwarzenbach, Austria, a complex Roman bath site in Grumentum, Italy and an Urartu fortress outside Yerevan, Armenia.
+A graduate of the University of British Columbia, Simon Fraser University, and Durham University (UK), Margarita holds degrees in Archaeology and Economics.
+Her Master’s studies involved relational artifact analysis of three central European sites: Austria, Hungary, and the Czech Republic.
+Upon completing her studies, Margarita spent five years working in Europe on a variety of archaeology sites, including an Iron Age hillfort in Schwarzenbach, Austria, a complex Roman bath site in Grumentum, Italy and an Urartu fortress outside Yerevan, Armenia.
 Margarita also founded and co-directed the SVG Public Archaeology Program, a non-profit rescue excavation on the Caribbean island of St. Vincent.
 With the help of a select team, she completed two seasons of public excavations.